-This lesson has been set up to help students understand why some participate in sport and physical activity.
+This lesson has been set up to help students understand why some boys and girls participate in sport and physical activity.
 Many people do not participate in physical activity because they think that you need expensive equipment and clothing or several friends to play with, or don't have the skill set.